 Provisioning a VDB requires a compute instance running the same database engine as the source.
-Please note, however, that the target compute instance only needs storage to accommodate the OS, database platform binaries etc., because Delphix delivers all of the data files.
+Please note, however, that the target instance only needs storage to accommodate the OS, database platform binaries, etc., because Delphix delivers all of the data files.

 Make sure that the necessary ports are open.

 Using the Delphix Engine for AWS will require connections to source and target database servers.
 Such connections require various ports to be open, enabling communications.
 For a detailed list of the network and port requirements, click the link appropriate to your database platform:

 - Update Security Group settings to accommodate the necessary connections.

 - Select the same Security Group that your current (or future) non-production EC2 compute nodes utilize.

 - You must modify the Security Group to allow access to all of the networking ports used by the Delphix Engine and the various source and target platforms.
 See links above for information about specific port configurations.

 To properly size the initial storage capacity and determine the number and size of EBS Provisioned IOPs Volumes required, download and utilize the Delphix-Dynamic-Data-Platform-Storage-Calculator.

 It is helpful to first create a list of the data sources from which you intend to make dSources.
 A data source is typically a production database that you link to the Virtualization Engine, enabling you to create virtual, full, read-write copies of the source within minutes.
 The list should include the database's name, platform (for example, Oracle or SQL Server), current size (in GB), the estimated number of virtual copies, and retention period (in days) of snapshots (backup copies).